TAP-GGC/ocean-rescue/README.md

 # Ocean Rescue

 ## :loudspeaker: About
-Ocean Rescue is a game similar to Pac-Man that encourages two players to collect points and defeat enemies in order to obtain the highest score.
-Ocean Rescue uses Scratch which  is a block-based visual programming language that you can use to create interative games.
+Ocean Rescue is a game similar to Pac-Man that encourages two players to collect points and defeat enemies to obtain the highest score.
+Ocean Rescue uses Scratch, a block-based visual programming language that you can use to create interactive games.
 Makey-Makey is also used.
 In this game, we will be teaching if/then else statements and forever loops.
-This game is proposed to encourage individuals to develop an interest in computer programming and language.<br><br>
+This game is proposed to encourage individuals to develop an interest in computer programming and languages.<br><br>

 ## :bulb: Project Information
 * Difficulty Level: